Try Out Our NEW Disneyland Ticket Calculator!

 Your best bet to see the Epcot fireworks is from the buildings in the 50s and 60s sections, particularly those close to Hourglass Lake.
 The Hollywood Studios fireworks can be seen from upper-level rooms looking out over the lake in all the decades.
 For the best view, head over to the Generation Gap Bridge connecting Pop Century to Disney’s Art of Animation Resort

 Not a complimentary one.
-There’s no such thing as a free meal at Disney World.
-So, while you will find an assortment of breakfast options on offer at the Everything POP Food Court in the morning, you will have to pay for anything you’d like to eat.
+There’s no such thing as a free meal at Walt Disney World, no matter if you’re at a theme park, Disney Springs or a Disney resort hotel.
+So, while you will find an assortment of breakfast options on offer at the Everything POP Shopping & Dining in the morning, you will have to pay for anything you’d like to eat.

 While you’re there, make the most of your time with our 1-day plans for Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
 Then, save even more cash by booking our discounted Walt Disney World tickets

-Have you ever stayed at Pop Century?
+Have you ever stayed at Disney’s Pop Century Resort?
 Which decade do you like staying in?
 What other dishes at Everything POP can’t be missed?
 Let us know in the comments!